tede12/RealMQ/README.md

 - **Quality of Service (QoS) Settings**: Implemented various QoS levels to evaluate their impact on latency, packet loss, and real-time communication reliability.
-- **Dynamic Scaling**: Added the ability to dynamically scale the number of threads or processes depending on the machine's workload.
+- **Dynamic Scaling (future enhancement)**: Add the ability to dynamically scale the number of threads or processes depending on the machine's workload.
 This enhancement is critical in measuring its effect on performance and latency.

 ## Benchmarks

 Performance is assessed using the following benchmarks:

-1. **Latency**: A bar chart comparing latency under different workloads (e.g., messages per second).
+1. **Latency**: A line graph comparing latency under different workloads (e.g., messages per second).
 It's crucial to see how latency varies with workload intensity.
 In the context of real-time systems, understanding and optimizing latency is paramount for several reasons: